ARUCC-MyCreds-National-Network/en-CA/README.md

 - #### Decentralised Identifiers (DIDs) v1.0:
 A globally unique persistent identifier that does not require a centralized registration authority and is often generated and/or registered cryptographically.
 Decentralized identifiers (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
 A DID refer to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.)

-Following are the few benefits associated with DIDs.
+Following are the key benefits associated with DIDs.

 -   DIDs are globally unique, highly available and cryptographically verifiable
 -   A user can prove the ownership of one